 According to NerdWallet, the average monthly internet bill starts between $47 and $69 for 50 Mbps.
 You can save on your Wi-Fi costs by bundling your internet service with your cable or cell phone service.

 Streaming Services (Netflix, Hulu, Max, Etc.)

 Streaming services are oh-so-popular these days, and paying for a streaming service over cable can help you save money in the long run.
 Just don't forget to factor these costs into your monthly budget.

-Streaming services range in price, but they tend to be under $15 a month:
+Streaming services range in price, but they each tend to cost under $15 a month:

-Are you taking the bus to work every day or commuting via train?
+If you're not driving everywhere, are you taking the bus to work every day or commuting via train?
 Perhaps you ride city bikes on a regular basis.
-Public transportation may be cheaper than owning or using your car, but still costs money, so factor this into your monthly spending.
+Public transportation may be cheaper than owning or using your car, but it still costs money, so factor this into your monthly spending.

 |City||Average Meal Cost|

 Besides utilities, you may have a number of other personal payments.
 You may not have all of these expenses.

 Many renters don’t account for ongoing credit card payments and any extra interest.
 Paying off your credit card is a critical component to building up a good credit score, which can also impact whether you can rent an apartment and secure loans later in life.
 As a rule of thumb, renters should only use their credit cards as a means to increase their credit score and establish a credit history or in the event of an emergency.

 If you’re renting your first apartment, you may have recently graduated from college with loans in tow.
 As the average student loan debt rose to an astounding $33,900 per individual in 2022, your monthly payments are likely to command a large percentage of your budget.
 Fortunately, student loan forgiveness is starting to become more common, especially if you work in a public sector job or other qualifying careers.